-- Fractures are common injuries caused by falls, being struck by an object and other forceful impacts.
+- Fractures, such as broken ribs, are common injuries caused by falls, being struck by an object and other forceful impacts.
 Complex fractures may require surgery and an extensive recovery period.

 - Eye and hearing damage due to the harmful effect of loud noises, solar radiation, dust and chemicals farm workers are continuously exposed to.

 - Sprains and strains may be caused by strenuous manual handling activities and performing repetitive movements for long periods.
 Accidents like falls, animal kicks or trampling may also lead to minor or severe muscle, ligament and tendon injuries.

 - Amputations can be caused by crushing, severing due to machinery accidents or even electric shocks.
 In case of severe damage, it is not always possible to save the affected body part.